huggingface/blog/gradio-reload.md

 ## What does reload mode do?

-To put it simply, it pulls in the latest changes from your source file without restarting the gradio server.
-If that does not make sense to you yet, don't worry!
-It will be explained below.
+To put it simply, it pulls in the latest changes from your source files without restarting the gradio server.
+If that does not make sense yet, please continue reading.

 Gradio is a popular Python library for creating interactive machine learning apps.
 Gradio developers declare their UI layout entire in python and add some python logic that triggers whenever a UI event happens.
 It's easy to learn if you know basic python.
 Check out this [quickstart](https://www.gradio.app/guides/quickstart) if you are not familiar with Gradio.